 Yet, when I dig below the reactive frustration fueled by lack of control, I find that giving them space to experience is just another trail on their path.

 I can protect them with a dam big enough to prevent a damaging flood, but then a sparkling stream can't get through either.

 Being a parent isn't about controlling children but guiding them to discover their best selves.
 And on that journey they need space to explore, to be influenced, to become equipped to handle what can't be controlled.

 I can balance providing protection and allowing experiences.
-Maybe it doesn’t have to be me versus them, mom versus everyone else.
-Perhaps there is power in a collective quest to uncover a child’s best self.
-Imaginably it does take a tribe to raise a child, and it’s okay to choose the tribe wisely, and also okay to give those in the tribe a little space to guide too.
+Maybe it doesn't have to be me versus them, mom versus everyone else.
+Perhaps there is power in a collective quest to uncover a child's best self.
+Imaginably it does take a village to raise a child, and it's OK to choose that village wisely, and it's also OK to give those in the village a little space to guide, too.